avast/PurpleDome/doc/source/extending/attack_plugins.rst

 =====

 To create a new plugin, start a sub-folder in *plugins*.
 The python file in there must contain a class that inherits from *AttackPlugin*.

-There is an example plugin *hydra.py* that you can use as template.

 Boilerplate
 -----------